 Lizzy had done her homework before hand and had discovered that Elliot, Anderson, Stroud was a very old and influential legal firm.
 They usually handled large scale mergers and acquisitions, matters of constitutional law, and had been involved in a number of significant civil and human rights cases.
 Indeed Elliot, Anderson, Stroud and associates was the very type of organization, the typical old and powerful edifice whose ethical standards were to her values eminently questionable.
 Lizzy couldn’t imagine what they wanted with her.

 Lizzy entered the lobby and was immediately struck by the sense of power and tremendous wealth the place exuded.
 Lizzy knew she didn’t belong here, and that under other circumstances she could likely expect to be escorted from the premises.
-And so it rather delighted her to march into the place in boots, well worn jeans, much loved but rather shabby plaid shirt, and a haircut that might be described as rather severe or at least alternative.
+And so it rather delighted her to march into the place in boots, well worn jeans, much loved but rather shabby plaid shirt, and blue dyed hair styled in a fashion which might be described as rather severe or at least alternative.
 She felt like a barbarian granted free movement within the walls of the imperial city, and she liked it.